Updated 1:30 p.m. Sept. 27

 The letter announcing another round of print day cuts was dated July 17 and received by representatives of the paper’s labor unions on Thursday.
 It was signed by senior HR manager Linda Guest.
 Guest declined comment when reached by The Incline Thursday evening.
 Executive Editor Keith Burris was unavailable for comment, per a receptionist.

-Guest’s letter doesn’t say which additional days will be cut in September but portrays the move as part and parcel of the PG’s planned transition to “a digital-only newspaper,” all but guaranteeing more print day cuts in the future.
+Guest’s letter doesn’t say which additional days will be cut in September (Update: It’s been confirmed that Monday and Wednesday print editions will be eliminated) but portrays the move as part and parcel of the PG’s planned transition to “a digital-only newspaper,” all but guaranteeing more print day cuts in the future.

 More bad news: @PittsburghPG today has notified @michaelafuoco and @PGNewsGuild that it will cut TWO MORE DAYS OF PRINT on Sept.
 30, meaning we will print for home delivery only three days a week.
 Unclear which days will go in this all-digital strategy. pic.twitter.com/IqrNr3Nxdk